conwetlab/Repository-RI/docs/installation-guide.md

 #### CentOS/RedHat

-The different dependencies can be installed in CentOS/RedHat using *yum*.
+Similarly, the different dependencies can be installed in CentOS/RedHat.

 <pre>
 # export INSPWD=$PWD